bloominstituteoftechnology/orientation-git/README.md

 ## Pushing Changes to GitHub
 **< This step will typically be done one or more times on a project.
 If connected to Codegrade, this will cause your project to be scored again. >**
 1. Type `git push`
+2. If you are prompted for a `username`, type in your GitHub username.
+3. If you are prompted for a `password`, copy and paste the personal access token you generated earlier.
-2. Return to your GitHub repository page.
+4. Return to your GitHub repository page.
 Refresh if needed.
-3. Check that the README.md file has been recently updated.
+5. Check that the README.md file has been recently updated.
-4. Scroll down to see the Xs you finished.
+6. Scroll down to see the Xs you finished.

 ## Standard Work Flow ##
 1. On your local computer, edit the README.md file again to add `x`s to your now finished tasks.